copious-world/crypto-wraps/README.md

 //
 */

+*
 //>--
-// wv_unwrapped_key
+// unwrapped_aes_key
 // Parameters:
-//            -- wrapped_aes : as a buffer
+//            -- wrapped_aes : as a buffer containing a jwk formatted key
-//            -- unwrapper_key : as a buffer
+//            -- unwrapper_key : as a buffer the result of importing the key
-// --
-*/
+// Returns: aes_key as a CryptoKey structure (see crypto.subtle.generateKey) with encrypte and decrypt permissions */

 /*
-// aes_to_str
+// key_wrapper
 // Parameters:
-        -- aes_key - the key buffer that will put in the transport type -- transport_type :  can be "jwk" or "raw" Import an AES secret key from an ArrayBuffer containing the raw bytes.
-  Takes an ArrayBuffer string containing the bytes, and returns a Promise that will resolve to a CryptoKey representing the secret key.
-*/
+//        -- key_to_wrap  as Cryptokey
+//        -- pub_wrapper_key :  the public wrapper key (for instance a receiver key) as jwk in JSON parseable string
+// Returns: the wrapped key in a string that can be sent */

 /*
-// aes_from_str
+// key_unwrapper
 // Parameters:
-//        -- aes_key_str
-//        -- transport_type :  can be "jwk" or "raw"
+//        -- wrapped_key : as base64url encoded uint8array for passing to unwrapped_aes_key
+//        -- piv_wrapper_key :  the private key (for instance a sender key) as a JSON.parseable string representing jwk
-// Returns:  the aes_key buffer
+// Returns: the unwrapped key in a string that can be sent */
-*/

 /*
-// key_wrapper
+// aes_to_str
 // Parameters:
-//        -- key_to_wrap  as a huffer
+        -- aes_key - as Cryptokey
-//        -- pub_wrapper_key :  the public key (for instance a receiver key)
+        -- transport_type :  can be "jwk" or "raw"
+  Export an AES secret key given an ArrayBuffer containing the raw bytes.
-// Returns: the wrapped key in a string that can be sent */
+// Returns: the export key JSON.stringify if 'jwk' ||  base64url Uint8Array if 'raw'
+*/

 /*
-// key_unwrapper
+// aes_from_str
 // Parameters:
-//        -- wrapped_key : as a string that can be JSON.parsed into a jwk format object
-//        -- piv_wrapper_key :  the private key (for instance a sender key)
+//        -- aes_key_str  : 	the export key JSON.stringify if 'jwk'
+//        -- transport_type :  can be "jwk" or "raw" ||  base64url Uint8Array if 'raw'
-// Returns: the unwrapped key in a string that can be sent */
+// Returns:  the aes_key Cryptokey the result of import */